Aircraft Mechanic

 What background or experience was required for you to start working on planes?
 Were you fascinated with aviation from a young age?

-Asked by Jeremy B. almost 12 years ago
+Asked by Jeremy B. about 12 years ago

 what are the steps to me taken when an aircraft is grounded outstation due to maintenance defect?